Lifeg-platform/lifeg-template/README.md

 - `lifeg-platform` — Platform portal
 - `lifeg-template` — Repository template

+## Repository Lifecycle

+Repositories created from this template adre expected to follow:

+1. Planning
+2. Documentation
+3. Arcitecture Review
+4. Implementation
+5. Testing
+6. Release
+7. Maintenance
-Additional repositories will be added as the Lifeg Platform ecosystem evolves.
+Additional repositories will become available as the Lifeg Platform ecosystem  grows.
+See the main Lifeg Platform repository for the complete repository map.